-QSI-Dongguan is pleased to offer students access to the school's computer network for class work and Internet use.
+QSI International School of Dongguan is pleased to offer students access to the school's computer network and Internet for classwork and to prepare students for life, school, and work in the 21st Century.
+In using the Internet, students need to understand and use technology safely and ethically.
 To obtain Internet access, all students must obtain parental permission and must sign and return this form to the school office.